Problems people with disabilities still face in Europe

 they are often paid less than people without disabilities.

-This is unfair. - The European Union does not always ask
+• The European Union does not always ask

 for the views of people with disabilities and their organisations,

-when they make laws and decisions.
+when they make laws and decisions

 Laws and decisions in Europe